quii/learn-go-with-tests/context.md

 #### But...

-On other other hand, it can be helpful to include information that is orthogonal to a request in a context, such as a trace id.
+On other hand, it can be helpful to include information that is orthogonal to a request in a context, such as a trace id.
 Potentially this information would not be needed by every function in your call-stack and would make your functional signatures very messy.

 [Jack Lindamood says **Context.Value should inform, not control**](https://medium.com/@cep21/how-to-correctly-use-context-context-in-go-1-7-8f2c0fafdf39)